The secret of the healthiest population on earth

-Since there are many doubts about what is healthy and what is not, it seems logical to look at the diet of the healthiest population group on earth.
+Since there are many doubts about what is healthy lifestyle and what is not, it seems logical to look at the diet of the healthiest population group on earth.
 The healthiest population group, the Hunza's from Pakistan, have developed a diet that allows them to easily live for 100 to 120 years.
 It turns out that they hardly get sick and never have a cold.
-One Hunza touched the 140 years!
+One Hunza seeme to get 140 years!
 Should we adopt this way of life?
 In my opinion we can certainly learn from this, but taking it over completely seems very difficult.
-The secret behind this nutritional style is based on five characteristics: the diet, fasting period, low stress, lots of exercise and the eating times.
+The secret behind this nutritional style is based on five characteristics: the diet, fasting period, low stress, lots of exercise and the eating window.

 The Hunza diet consists of lots of dried fruits (mainly apricots with a high proportion of vitamin B17), home-harvested grains (including buckwheat, whole wheat and barley), nuts, seeds, beans, vegetables and a small amount of dairy.
 They live largely in a vegetarian way.
 The food is hardly processed and often raw: pure natural.
 They heat some foods briefly to be able to eat them.
 The Hunza barely eat meat.
 This Pakistani ancient people drinks pure water all day long and home-made wine from time to time.